Aaryan-khairnar/ARGUS/README.md

 ## Features

--   **Autonomous Patrol:** ARGUS can autonomously navigate a predefined patrol route covering both indoor and outdoor sections of a lunar habitat.
--   **Mapping & Localization:** Utilizes the ROS navigation stack with `gmapping` for creating a 2D map of the environment and `amcl` for robust localization within that map.
+-   **3D Mapping & Localization:** Utilizes a 3D LiDAR and the **RTAB-Map** SLAM package to generate detailed 3D point cloud maps of the environment and robustly track the robot's position within them.
+-   **Realistic Simulation:** Operates in a custom Gazebo world that simulates the uneven terrain of the lunar surface using heightmaps and textures.
+-   **Autonomous Patrol:** Capable of navigating a predefined patrol route across the challenging 3D lunar landscape.
--   **Environmental Monitoring:** Constantly monitors critical life-support parameters, such as oxygen levels and ambient temperature.
+-   **Environmental Monitoring & Alerting:** Monitors critical life-support parameters and signals alerts when anomalies are detected.
--   **Anomaly & Hazard Detection:** Identifies when environmental parameters go beyond safe operational thresholds.
--   **Alert System:** Provides clear, immediate alerts to the console when an anomaly is detected, specifying the nature of the hazard.
--   **Obstacle Avoidance:** Employs LiDAR data for real-time detection and avoidance of static and dynamic obstacles not present on the initial map.
+-   **Advanced Obstacle Avoidance:** Employs 3D point cloud data for real-time detection and avoidance of complex obstacles like rocks and crater edges.
 -   **Simulation-First:** Fully developed and validated in a Gazebo 3D simulation environment, modeling a lunar habitat.

 ---